-Many thanks to the Berry Health Symposium for hosting Oregon Berry Tour.
+Many thanks to the Berry Health Symposium for hosting me on the Oregon Berry Tour.
 As always, all opinions are my own.

 Berry Health Benefits Symposium